Mahindra Thar ROXX

-The Mahindra Thar ROXX is a compact sport-utility vehicle (SUV) manufactured by Mahindra & Mahindra.
+The Mahindra Thar ROXX is a compact SUV manufactured by Mahindra & Mahindra.
 Launched in September 2024, it is the five-door, long-wheelbase variant of the Mahindra Thar, intended to offer the off-road capability of the original Thar with additional cabin space and comfort for everyday use.
 The model is positioned between the Mahindra Scorpio-N and the Thar three-door, targeting the lifestyle SUV segment in India.

 Development and launch

 The Thar ROXX was unveiled on 15 August 2024 and officially launched in September 2024 across India.
 It is based on the same body-on-frame platform as the Mahindra Scorpio-N, replacing the compact ladder chassis of the three-door Thar.
 This change allowed Mahindra to extend the wheelbase by approximately 300 mm, creating a five-door configuration with improved on-road comfort and interior space.

-The ROXX was introduced in multiple variants — AX, LX, and LX 4X4 — and offered with both petrol and diesel engine options paired with six-speed manual or automatic transmissions.
+The ROXX was introduced in multiple variants, MX1, MX3, MX5, AX3L, AX5L and AX7L, and offered with both petrol and diesel engine options paired with six-speed manual or automatic transmissions.
 At launch, ex-showroom prices ranged between ₹14.99 lakh and ₹19.99 lakh, depending on drivetrain and trim level.

 John Abraham Edition

-In February 2025, Mahindra introduced the Thar ROXX – John Abraham Edition, a limited-edition version of the five-door SUV named after Indian actor John Abraham.
+In February 2025, Mahindra introduced the Thar ROXX John Abraham Edition, a limited-edition version of the five-door SUV named after Indian actor John Abraham.
 The edition was part of Mahindra’s marketing campaign emphasizing the Thar’s association with adventure and fitness.
 It featured a matte-black exterior finish, dark chrome highlights, a red-stitched interior, and an exclusive “JOHN” badging on the tailgate.
 Mechanically, it was identical to the standard ROXX LX 4X4 variant, powered by the 2.0-litre turbo-petrol or 2.2-litre diesel engine.
 Mahindra produced a limited number of units, and bookings were opened exclusively through the brand’s online platform.